 We actively encourage our senior students to contribute to the wider life of the school, thereby opening their minds to new levels of responsibility and participation.
 Students can undertake duties on a rota basis and are all part of our flagship committee attending school events such as Open and Parent Evenings.
 They play a major role in organising our social and fundraising events.
 Capital 6 students are a tremendous help to the school and play a very important part in the life at the Academy.
-They take pride to be role models for the younger students.
+They take pride in being role models for the younger students.

 Students of the Year